-Helping Hand will today launch its guide Forgotten Australians, Real Care the Second Time Around.
+Helping Hand launches its guide Forgotten Australians, Real Care the Second Time Around.

 The guide aims to help aged care providers respond to and support the needs of those who have experienced trauma as children in state and institutional care.

 The guide is the result of an Australian-first project undertaken by Helping Hand to gain greater insights into the issues and challenges Forgotten Australians are likely to face accessing aged care services and is launched at Helping Hand’s North Adelaide care home by Chief Executive Officer Chris Stewart and Director of Research and Development Megan Corlis.

 Forgotten Australians are people who, as children in the period until 1989, were harmed in state and institutional care.
 This includes former wards of the state placed in children’s homes, foster homes and orphanages across Australia.
 Many have been left traumatised and are suffering life-long consequences from abuse and neglect by the “care” they received in their youth.
 As they age, many people who identify as Forgotten Australians are struggling to face the possibility of a second time around in institutional care, feeling at risk of re-traumatisation.

 Forgotten Australians are the largest group under the Care Leavers Special Needs category in the Aged Care Act, which also includes the Stolen Generations and Child Migrants.
 Of the estimated 500,000 Care Leavers in Australia, 450,000 are Forgotten Australians.

 Helping Hand’s guide outlines the organisation’s commitment to Forgotten Australians, including helping staff better assist Forgotten Australians.
 The guide also recognises that exercising choice and control can be a challenge for those not accustomed to such opportunities.